-Thanksgiving travelers will enjoy a smooth drive through Tennessee again this year during this busy travel holiday.
-The Tennessee Department of Transportation will halt all lane closure activity on interstates and state highways in anticipation of higher traffic volumes across the state.
-All construction related lane closures will be stopped beginning at 6 a.m. on Wednesday until 6 a.m.
-Monday, Dec.
-2.
+Thanksgiving travelers will not be slowed by construction on Tennessee roads during this busy travel holiday.
+TDOT will halt all lane closure activity on interstates and state highways in anticipation of higher traffic volumes across the state.
+All construction-related lane closures will be stopped beginning at noon on Wednesday, through 6 a.m. on Monday, Dec.
+1.

 While all lane closure activity will be stopped, workers may be on site in some construction zones.
 Motorists are reminded to drive safely and obey the posted speeds, especially in work zones.
 Drivers convicted of speeding in work zones where workers are present face a fine of up to $500, plus court fees and possible increased insurance premiums.

 “The Governor’s Highway Safety Office and TDOT are partnering with law enforcement across the state for the I-40 Challenge, with the goal of having zero fatalities on the 455 miles of I-40 in Tennessee,” said GHSO Director Kendell Poole.
 “The Tennessee Highway Patrol will have troopers stationed every 20 miles on I-40, along with increased law enforcement on all highways.
 We want everyone to have a safe holiday, so remember to buckle up, drive the speed limit, and don’t get behind the wheel of a vehicle if you’ve had anything to drink.”

 Some long-term lane closures will remain in place on some construction projects for motorists’ safety.